For a full list of articles about security, see Overview of security in Acrobat DC and PDFs.

 This item includes all comments that were added to the PDF using the comment and markup tool, including files attached as comments.
 To view comments, choose Tools > Comments.

 This item includes Form Fields (including Signature fields), and all Actions and calculations associated with form fields.
 If you remove this item, all form fields are flattened and can no longer be filled out, edited, or signed.

 This item indicates text in the PDF that is either transparent, covered up by other content, or the same color as the background.

 PDFs can contain multiple layers that can be shown or hidden.
 Removing hidden layers removes these layers from the PDF and flattens remaining layers into a single layer.
 To view layers, choose View > Show/Hide > Navigation Panes > Layers.

 Embedded Search Index

-An embedded search index speeds up searches in the file.
-To determine if the PDF contains a search index, choose View > Tools > Document Processing > Manage Embedded Index.
+An embedded search index speeds up searches in the PDF file.
+To determine if the PDF contains a search index, choose Tools > Index and then click Manage Embedded Index in the secondary toolbar.
 Removing indexes decreases file size but increases search time for the PDF.

 Deleted Or Cropped Content

 PDFs sometimes retain content that has been removed and no longer visible, such as cropped or deleted pages, or deleted images.